 Road Opening Licence

-You need a road opening licence from Road Maintenance Services and obtain a T2 permit from Dublin City Council's Roadworks Control Unit to excavate a public road or footpath in Dublin city.
+You need to obtain a T2 permit from Dublin City Council to excavate a public road or footpath in Dublin city.

 Applicants must give a total of twenty one days notification to Dublin City Council to commence planned works to break open the public road.